Aboriginal Sites and the Law

 Environmental Planning and Assessment Act (EP&A Act)

-The primary function of the EP&A Act is that environmental impacts be considered in land use planning and decision making.
-The definition of ‘environmental impacts’ in New South Wales includes Aboriginal Heritage.
+The primary function of the NSW EP&A Act is that environmental impacts be considered in land use planning and decision making.
+Significant amendments took effect on 1 March 2018.
+One of the revised objects of the Act is “to promote the sustainable management of built and cultural heritage (including Aboriginal cultural heritage)”.

-Part III governs the preparation of the following three planning instruments:
+Part 3 governs the preparation of planning instruments, including the following:

-These planning instruments cover permissible uses and potential constraints on the land use.
-When assessing potential uses and constraints during the preparation of a planning instrument, guidelines produced by the Department of Planning New South Wales must be followed.
-These guidelines specify that Aboriginal sites and places of significance should be assessed as part of the process.
+These planning instruments cover permissible uses and potential constraints on land use.
 Once developed, the planning instruments, such as LEP’s, may specify the level of assessment required in relation to environmental assessment or more specifically Aboriginal heritage investigations for development applications.

-This section of the legislation governs the decision making process by local government (consent) authorities during a development application.
-Section 79C, under Part IV, describes types of impact which must be considered before development approval is granted.
+This section of the legislation governs the decision making process by consent authorities, including local government, during a development application.
+Section 4.15 (previously 79C), under Part4, describes types of impact which must be considered before development approval is granted.
 It states that consideration must be given for the impact of that development on the environment.
 It is legally understood that this should be taken to include Aboriginal sites and heritage.

-Part IV also covers the integrated development approvals (IDA) process whereby the approvals of State government agencies are linked to the development consent process.
-If an Aboriginal site will be impacted by a development, requiring an Aboriginal Heritage Impact Permit under s.90 of the NPW Act, then the Office of Environment & Heritage becomes an approval body.
+Division 4.8 covers the integrated development process whereby the approvals of State government agencies are linked to the development consent process.
+If an Aboriginal site will be impacted by a development, requiring an Aboriginal Heritage Impact Permit (AHIP) under s.90 of the NPW Act, then the NSW Government becomes an approval body.

-This section of the legislation governs the decision making process by State government (determining) authorities related to activity approval.
-In the decision making process, under Section 111, it is the State government agencies’ duty to consider environmental impacts; and then under Section 112, determine whether the level of impact is sufficient to require the preparation of an Environmental Impact Statement (EIS).
+This section of the legislation governs the decision making process by State government (determining) authorities (except for State significant infrastructure) regarding activity approval.
+In the decision making process, under Section 5.5 (previously 111), it is the State government agencies’ duty to consider environmental impacts; and then under Section 5.7 (previously 112), determine whether the level of impact is sufficient to require the preparation of an Environmental Impact Statement (EIS).

 Other Acts that may be relevant to a particular site within NSW include the Federal Aboriginal and Torres Strait Islander (Heritage Protection) Act and Australian Heritage Commission Act.
 Further State Acts include the New South Wales Heritage Act and the Local Government Act.